MetaMask/snaps/packages/examples/packages/get-entropy/README.md

 > permissions.
 Refer to [the documentation](https://docs.metamask.io/snaps/reference/rpc-api/#snap_getentropy)
 > for more information.

-Along with other permissions, the manifest of this snap includes the `snap_getEntropy` permission:
+Along with other permissions, the manifest of this Snap includes the `snap_getEntropy` permission:

 ```json